mailcheck/mailcheck/README.md

 The Javascript library and jQuery plugin that suggests a right domain when your users misspell it in an email address.

+mailcheck.js is part of the [Mailcheck family](http://getmailcheck.org), and we're always on the lookout for more ports and adaptions.
+Get in touch!

 What does it do?
 ----------------

 When your user types in "user@gmil.con", Mailcheck will suggest "user@gmail.com".

 Mailcheck will offer up suggestions for second and top level domains too.
-For example when a user types in "user@hotmail.cmo" then "hotmail.com" will be suggested.
-Similarly if only the second level domain is miss-spelled then it will be corrected independently of the top level domain allowing for fine resolution tweaking if desired.
+For example, when a user types in "user@hotmail.cmo", "hotmail.com" will be suggested.
+Similarly, if only the second level domain is misspelled, it will be corrected independently of the top level domain.

 ![diagram](https://raw.githubusercontent.com/mailcheck/mailcheck/master/doc/example.png)